Due to the new primary curriculum, KS2 SATs changed in 2016. There is a completely new marking scheme to replace the old national curriculum levels.

 When will the KS2 SATS take place?

-The Year 6 KS2 SATS will be administered in the week beginning 8th May 2017.
+The Year 6 KS2 SATS are administered the second week of each May..

 What tests will my child sit?